ProteinDesignLab/caliby/README.md

 ## Sidechain packing
 We plan to add sidechain packing support natively within Caliby in the future.
 For now, we recommend using Full-Atom MPNN (FAMPNN) for sidechain packing.
 Please see more details at the official repository for FAMPNN: https://github.com/richardshuai/fampnn.

+# FAQs

+### I encountered a "Residue index / chain ID mismatch between decoys" error when running ensemble-conditioned sequence design.
+How do I fix this?

+When running ensemble-conditioned sequence design, Caliby requires that the residue indices / chain IDs of the decoys are aligned with the residue indices / chain IDs of the primary conformer.
+Otherwise, a misalignment could occur when aggregating Potts model parameters across the decoys, which would silently yield poor results.
+We recommend examining the decoys to ensure all residues line up correctly.
+If this occurred with a Protpardelle-generated ensemble, this was likely due to inconsistent handling of ignored residues between Protpardelle and Caliby.
+For this case, we provide a script in `examples/scripts/clean_pdbs.sh` that you can run to clean your PDB file before ensemble generation to ensure that the resulting ensembles are aligned correctly.

 # License
 Caliby is licensed under the Apache License 2.0.
 See `LICENSE` for more details.